joecupano/SIGpi/README.md

 ### Xastir
 Xastir is an application that provides geospatial mappng of APRS signals.
 It needs to configured to use the RF interface provided by DireWolf.
 You must start Direwolf in a separately terminal window before you start Xastir.
 Be sure to consult [Xastir online documentation](https://xastir.org/index.php/Main_Page) for more info.

-## Gpredict
-Some satellites have packet capability.
-Gpredict is a real-time satellite tracking and orbit prediction application.
-It needs to be configured with your lcoations latitiude, longitude, altitude, plus online data feeds for accurate tracking.
-Be sure to consult [Gpredict documentation]( http://gpredict.oz9aec.net/documents.php} for more info

 ## WSJT-X ... not
 As quoted from the [WSJT-site](https://www.physics.princeton.edu/pulsar/k1jt/wsjtx.html)